diegaso-xhc/Robotic_hand_control_ih2_azurra/README.md

 ```
 - A class that facilitates the connection via serial port to a device.
-- A class that handles the byte transmission to and from the robotic hand.
+- Classes that handle the byte transmission to and from the robotic hand.
-- Most of the functionalities explained in the manual of the ih2 azzurra hand (you won't need to develop things on your own)
+- Most of the functionalities explained in the manual of the ih2 azzurra hand (you won't need to develop things on your own).
-- Ready to use controllers for position, current and force
+- Ready to use controllers for position, current and force (P,PI,PD,PID).
-- Visualization functions to check if the controllers responses were what you expected.
+- Visualization functions for analysis of the controllers responses.
 ```

 ## License